Mature Masculine

 Watch the Martyr when his giving is unrecognized.
 The Narcissist emerges—resentful, demanding, suddenly furious that his sacrifice isn't appreciated.
 He hasn't transcended self-interest; he's hidden it.
 The Narcissist has been steering the martyrdom the whole time.

 The Martyr's path back requires receiving without guilt.
-He must see how his self-sacrifice has been protection from his own needs.
-Embracing his inner Narcissist reveals agape that includes himself.
+He must see how his self-sacrifice has been a way to avoid facing his own needs.
+When he stops running from his inner Narcissist, he finds a love big enough to include himself.

 The Martyr's Transformation

-When integrated, the Martyr's energy becomes genuine universal love and compassion in service of sustainable care.
-His giving becomes gift rather than depletion.
-His service becomes joy rather than burden.
-His love becomes sustainable rather than exhausting.
+When integrated, the Martyr's energy turns into real love and compassion that can actually last.
+His giving becomes a gift rather than a drain.
+His service becomes something that fills him rather than hollows him out.
+His love stops exhausting everyone, including himself.

 The transformed Martyr understands that true love includes self-love.
 He knows that real giving requires receiving.
-He knows that lasting service requires self-care as well as other-care.
+He knows that lasting service requires self-care.

 Living with the Martyr Shadow